Osun State House of Assembly

 The fundamental functions of the Assembly are to enact new laws, amend or repeal existing laws and oversight of the executive.
 Members of the assembly are elected for a term of four years concurrent with federal legislators (Senate and House of Representatives).
 The state assembly convenes three times a week (Tuesdays, Wednesdays and Thursdays) in the assembly complex within the state capital, Osogbo.

-The current speaker of the 7th Osun State House of Assembly is Timothy Owoeye.
+The Current speaker of the 8th Osun State House of Assembly is RT.
+Hon.
+Prince Adewale Egbedun.